Helpful answers to your most pressing Tillable questions.

 After you submit your offer, wait for the offer deadline to pass.
 At this point, the landlord will review all offers at once, and begin contacting farmers with whom they would like to continue conversations.

-Once your identity is verified, you will link your bank account for automatic rent payments by using one of the two options below:
+Once your personal or business identity is verified, link your bank account for automatic rent payments by using one of the two options below:

 Option 2: Micro Deposits

 Good question.
 When you rent farmland through Tillable, you’ll be expected to share farm operation details with your landlord.
-Reports may be simple uploads from precision agriculture tools you’re already using like MyJohnDeere or Climate FieldView, reports you receive from other sources such as your soil management contractor, scale tickets or other documentation.
+Reports may be simple uploads from precision agriculture tools you’re already using, reports you receive from other sources such as your soil management contractor, scale tickets or other documentation.
 Other farmers and landlords on Tillable cannot see your data.